 There are potential conflicts of interest to which the directors and officers of the Corporation may be subject in connection with the operations of the Corporation.
 Some of the directors and officers of the Corporation are directors and/or officers of other private and public companies and are engaged and will continue to be engaged in other business opportunities on their own behalf and on behalf of other corporations.
 Situations may arise where such directors and officers will be in competition with the Corporation because of business transactions or banking relationships.
-Any such conflicts shall be resolved in accordance with the procedures and requirements of the relevant provisions of the Business Corporations Act (Alberta), including the duty of such directors and officers to act honestly and in good faith with a view to the best interests of the Corporation and internal policies of the Corporation and in accordance with best practices in governance adopted by the Board.
+Any such conflicts shall be resolved in accordance with the procedures and officers to act honestly and in good faith with a view to the best interests of the Corporation and internal policies of the Corporation and in accordance with best practices in governance adopted by the Board.